arcs-vr/arc-aframe-vue-template/README.md

 - Remote controls connection button next to the "enter VR" button
 - A modal for connecting to the remote control device
+- A camera rig that handles movement and cursor interaction
 - Remote control interfaces for desktops and handheld touchscreen devices

 ## Installation